-Grooming & Maintenance
+Grooming and Maintenance

 Keep your Chinese Evergreen looking fresh and lively by trimming away dead, damaged, or dying leaves.

 When this happens, simply trim them away.
 New leaves will appear shortly.

-How To Propagate Aglaonema Silver Bay
+How To Propagate Aglaonema Silver Bay?

 You can also simply take stem cuttings and place them in damp soil to start new plants.